Mystery of Love (Larry Heard song): Reception

 Heard stated that the reception of "Mystery of Love" was so great that Ron Hardy and Frankie Knuckles were claiming that they had made the song.
 Heard joked that he had "kind of foil everything for both of them, when people who knew me saying this was the guy who made the "Mystery of Love" track.
 So, that kind of put a little tension in the relationship between myself and Frankie and Ron Hardy.
 Not from my perspective, but I think they maybe always felt like I would harbour some resentment for that, but to me it was more of a compliment.
 I mean, who would claim something that they feel is crap?
 So it confirmed for me that I was at something, that I was onto something that people could relate to."

 Jon Savage commented on the song's initial reception in the United Kingdom, stating that the track at first "seemed wrong" with its slower tempo, noting the audiences expectations for the "cranked up nature of the Go-Go scene or new-breed rappers like Schoolly D. It wasn't a brash assertion of ego or a frantic call to the dancefloor, more an ecstatic (in the old sense) vision couched in a radical, fluid sound world."
 Savage continued that it took a little while for the song to become part of what would later be known as house music, specifically noting that after Farley "Jackmaster" Funk's record with Darryl Pandy "Love Can't Turn Around" entered the top ten in the United Kingdom, London Records released the compilation The House Sound of Chicago in October 1986 which included the Fingers Inc. version of "Mystery of Love" along with Daryl Pandy's hit.

+In 2025, Billboard magazine ranked "Mystery of Love" number 18 in their list of "The 100 Best Dance Songs of All Time".